Technology Tales

 12th January 2009

 With all the fanfare that surrounded the public beta release of Windows 7, I suppose that the opportunity to give it a whirl was too good to miss.
-Admittedly, Microsoft bodged the roll-out by underestimating the level of interest and corralling everyone into a 24 hour time slot with one exacerbating the other.
+Admittedly, Microsoft bodged the roll-out by underestimating the level of interest and corralling everyone into a 24-hour time slot, with one exacerbating the other.
 In the event, they did eventually get their act together and even removed the 2.5 million licence limit.
-I suppose that they really need to get 7 right after the unloved offering that was Vista so they probably worked out that the more testers that they get, the better.
-After, it might be observed that the cynical view that the era making people pay to “test” your products might be behind us and that users just want things to work well if not entirely faultlessly these days.
+Thus, I suppose that they really needed to get 7 right after the unloved offering that was Vista, so they probably worked out that the more testers that they get, the better.
+After, it might be observed that the cynical view that the era of making people pay to "test" your products might be behind us and that users just want things to work well if not entirely faultlessly these days.

 Once the DVD image was downloaded, it was onto the familiar process of building myself a VirtualBox VM as a sandbox to explore the forthcoming incarnation of Windows.
-After setting up the ISO file as a virtual DVD, installation itself was an uneventful process but subsequent activities weren’t without their blemishes.
+After setting up the ISO file as a virtual DVD, installation itself was an uneventful process, yet subsequent activities weren't without their blemishes.
 The biggest hurdle to be overcome was to get the virtual network adapter set up and recognised by Windows 7.
 The trick is to update the driver using the VirtualBox virtual CD as the source because Windows 7 will not recognise it using its own driver repository.
-Installing the other VirtualBox tools is a matter of going to Compatibility page in the Properties for the relevant executable, the one with x86 in the file name in my case, and setting XP as the Windows version (Vista works just as well apparently but I played safe and depended on my own experience).
-While I was at it, I allowed the file to run under the administrator account too.
+Installing the other VirtualBox tools is a matter of going to Compatibility page in the Properties for the relevant executable, the one with x86 in the file name in my case, and setting XP as the Windows version (though Vista apparently works just as well, I played safe and depended on my own experience).
+While I was at it, I allowed the file to run under the administrator account, too.
 Right-clicking on executable files will bring you to the compatibility troubleshooter that achieves much the same ends but by a different route.
 With the Tools installed, all was workable rather than completely satisfactory.
-Shared folders have not worked for but that might need a new version of the VirtualBox software or getting to know any changes to networking that come with Windows 7.
+Shared folders have not worked for, but that might need a new version of the VirtualBox software or getting to know any changes to networking that come with Windows 7.
 I plan to stick with using USB drives for file transfer for the moment.
-Stretching the screen to fit the VirtualBox window was another thing that would not happen but that’s a much more minor irritation.
+Though stretching the screen to fit the VirtualBox window was another thing that would not happen, that's a much more minor irritation.

 Automating FTP II: Windows